csaatechnicalarts/rust-creative-coding-workbook/raylib-alpha-rangoli/README.md

 # Rust Alphabet Rangoli

 A [rangoli](https://en.wikipedia.org/wiki/Rangoli) is beautiful form of art originating in India.
 The idea of creating a rangoli utilizing letters from the English alphabet came from a Python programming challenge.
-Below are samples of the text pattern.
+Below are samples that illustrtrate rangoli patterns in text.

 ![](images/rangoli-text-samples.jpg)